The Ultimate South Africa Itinerary: 2 Weeks

 Things to know before visiting South Africa

 • November to May is the best time to visit South Africa.
 NovemberFebruary is the summer month in the Southern Hemisphere, but the temperatures are moderate and pleasant.
-If you want to avoid the crowds, plan your trip between March and May.
+Plan your trip between March and May if you want to avoid the crowds.
 The winter months (July-November) are good for whale-watching.
 The drier winter months, from May to October, are ideal for game viewing.
 It gets cold, but you won’t need thermals or anything.
 Overall, South Africa is a year-round destination.

 • The cheapest international flights to Southern Africa typically arrive in Johannesburg or Cape Town.